-- Invalidity Pension – A state invalidity pension is available, instead of a flat rate Illness benefit, to insured persons who have been incapable of work for at least 12 months and who satisfy the contribution conditions.
-Normally, before qualifying for an invalidity pension, an insured person will have received illness benefits for at least 12 months.
+- Invalidity Pension – A state invalidity pension is available to insured persons incapable of working for at least 12 months and satisfying the contribution conditions instead of a flat rate illness benefit.
+Usually, before qualifying for an invalidity pension, an insured person will have received illness benefits for at least 12 months.

-- Public Health Services – Any person ordinarily residing in the Republic of Ireland can access the public health system, and depending on their income level, will have to pay to a certain level for this or be eligible for fully state-funded care.
-There is a large network of private hospital care available on a self-pay, Private Medical Insurance, or a combination of the two, payment basis.
+- Public Health Services – Any person ordinarily residing in the Republic of Ireland can access the public health system and, depending on their income level, will have to pay to a certain level for this or be eligible for fully state-funded care.
+An extensive network of private hospital care is available through self-pay or private medical insurance (or a combination of the two).

 - The State Pension – An applicant must be aged 66, commenced paying social insurance before age 56, and meet the requisite number of social insurance contributions paid over their working life and other specified criteria.

-- Maternity Benefit – Maternity benefit is a payment for employed and self-employed women who satisfy certain PRSI (Pay Related Social Insurance) contribution conditions on their own insurance record.
-Maternity benefit is normally payable for 26 weeks.
-Employers are not required to supplement this although many do.
+- Maternity Benefit – Maternity benefit is a payment for employed and self-employed women who satisfy certain PRSI (Pay Related Social Insurance) contribution conditions on their insurance record.
+Maternity benefit is typically payable for 26 weeks.
+Employers are not required to supplement this, although many do.

-- Leave Periods – There are a number of leave periods permitted in Ireland and enshrined in legislation in addition to normal annual leave.
+- Leave Periods – There are several leave periods permitted in Ireland and enshrined in legislation in addition to standard annual leave.
 We include some links to these below for reference:

-- Carer’s leave: For people who need to take time off work to provide full-time care for someone who needs it, for a while.
+- Carer’s leave: For people who need to take time off work to provide full-time care for someone who needs it.